Manual

 Function: (svd array-like s u v)

-For input m-by-n input A, it returns u
+For input m-by-n input A, it returns u, s, and v such that

 A = U S V^H